Note

 and pykeops.torch.LazyTensor.Kmin_argKmin()

-reductions that may be used to implement an efficient
+reductions that can be used to implement an efficient

 K-nearest neighbor algorithm :